 Did David Butler talk in class?
 And if he did, should he be caned for it?
 In 1960 David Butler’s story hit the news cycle.
 Many opinions on the matter were raised.
 The debate – to cane or not to cane? – was thrashed out in print, with opinions from not least of all 14-year-old David, his mother, Mrs Patricia Butler and the headmaster of Grays Grove County Secondary school, Harlow, Essex, England – no sniggering! – Mr Sidney Bottoms.

 On November 18, the Daily Express newspaper brought news that Mrs Butler had kept David off school “because he is in for a caning when he gets there”.
 David Butler had earlier refused to write out 60 times by way of punishment, “I must not speak when silence is requested.”
-He had enough.
 “I have been caned eight times already,” said David, “by the deputy head and by the head master – but I still don’t see why I should do the lines.”

 Councillor Mrs. Lily Davidson asked the education authority for an inquiry.
 “The boy has a good record at school for both attainment and truthfulness,” she offered.
 “Despite protests from his mother the canings have continued and we know further punishment is to be inflicted.
 David was accused by his teacher of talking during lessons.
 In spite of telling the teacher that he was merely repeating the lesson to himself and that the other boy denied that there was any conversation David was instructed to write the lines.
 The boy consistently maintains that he was not talking during lessons with any other person.
 This is a state of affairs that cannot be allowed to continue.”